akhil-aggarwal/cookie/README.md

-# Contributing to Cookie
+# Contribute to cookie
 Yes!!, you're here!✨.
-This is the first step in making your contribution to the amazon clone project. <br> This documentation will serve as a guide for making your contibutions to this project.
+This is the first step in making your contribution to the cookie project. <br> This documentation will serve as a guide for making your contibutions to this project.
 Follow the steps stated below carefully.
 <br>

 Finally, we can't wait to see your outstanding issues and pull requests.
 Welcome 😇❤